cherishh/tanstack-start-on-cf-worker/README.md

 ## 🙌 Acknowledgements

-Thanks to the TanStack, Better-Auth, Cloudflare, and open-source communities — learned a lot from your work.
+Thanks to the TanStack, Better-Auth, Cloudflare, and open-source communities — learned a lot!

 PRs, feedback, and ideas are welcome!